Nine-puraido/ARTICLES_FOOTBALL/EPL/27122025_Forest_vs_ManCity_PL.md

 **Market is NOT baiting.
 Market is managing risk correctly.**

-Any bet on City -1.5 or higher, or Over 2.5, requires City to dominate in a way that did NOT happen in March 2025 and is less likely without Rodri.
+Any bet on City -1.5 or higher, or Over 2.75, requires City to dominate in a way that did NOT happen in March 2025 and is less likely without Rodri. **Under 2.75 @ 2.05** offers slight value given Dyche's documented impact.

 ---

 ## BASELINE RULE APPLIED

-> No strong evidence found that market is mispricing.
+> Totals gap of -0.75 suggests slight value on Under 2.75 @ 2.05.
 > Market is managing risk → controlled City win, no margin explosion.
-> **Recommendation: Trust market, SKIP**
+> **Recommendation: REDUCE — slight value on Under 2.75 @ 2.05**

 ---